-But make sure the elements and the objects on either side of the symmetry line are mirroring each other.
+But make sure the elements and the objects on either side of the symmetry line mirror each other.

-Sometimes you might choose to ignore the balance and the symmetry of your graphic design but all of this comes with experience, and if you are experienced and skilled enough to do those things without jeopardizing your final design then you are more than welcome to do those things.
+Sometimes, you might choose to ignore your graphic design’s balance and symmetry.
+Still, all of this comes with experience.
+Suppose you are experienced and skilled enough to do those things without jeopardizing your final design.
+In that case, you are more than welcome to do those things.

-These are just some guidelines that I have lain down, so it is easier for you guys to make an excellent graphic design.
+These are just some guidelines that I have laid down, so it is easier for you guys to make an excellent graphic design.

 Some other factors also affect visual weight in your graphic design.
 They are mentioned below:

-The color of your design plays a huge role in deciding the visual weight for your design.
-Different colors have different visual weight.
+The color of your design plays a massive role in deciding the visual weight for your design.
+Different colors have different visual significances.
 Particular colors will appear heavier than some other colors, and other colors will make your design look lighter.

-For example, you are deciding to go with red as the primary color for your design, and you fill different elements of your design with red.
+For example, you decide to go with red as the primary color for your design.
+You fill different elements of your design with red.
 That particular design of yours will have a lot of visual weight.

-But if you used yellow instead of red in your design, then you would have designed a much lighter visual weight.
-Now if the design you are making demands a lot of visual weight to serve its purpose then I would suggest you go with colors that demand a lot of visual weight.
+But if you used yellow instead of red in your design, you would have designed a much lighter visual weight.
+Now, if the design you are making demands a lot of visual weight to serve its purpose, I suggest you go with colors that demand a lot of visual weight.

-On the contrary, if the design you are working with needs to look light to serve its purpose then I would suggest you choose some colors that will make it look lighter.
-In that case, you should go with colors that have a lighter visual weight like yellow.
+On the contrary, if the design you are working with needs to look light to serve its purpose, I suggest you choose some colors that will make it look lighter.
+In that case, you should go with colors that have a lighter visual weight, like yellow.

-The contrast of your graphic design also contributes to the visual weight of your design.
-Think about it like this: You are in an auditorium, and a person is giving a speech onstage.
-All the lights are dimmed, except the spotlight on the person who is giving the speech.
+The contrast of your graphic design also contributes to the visual weight of your composition.
+Think about it like this: You are in an auditorium, and a person gives a speech onstage.
+All the lights are dimmed, except the spotlight on the person giving the speech.

-Just like the guy in the auditorium who is the object of your attention and is being highlighted with all the lights being on him, you will use the same technique in your design to highlight the main elements of your design.
+Just like the guy in the auditorium who is the object of your attention and is being highlighted with all the lights on him, you will use the same technique to highlight the main elements of your design.

-In that way, the contrast has an enormous role to play in the visual weight of your design.
+In that way, the contrast has an enormous role in the visual weight of your design.

-Now that we have covered everything related to visual weight, we can now carry on to understand more about hierarchy in graphic design.
+Now that we have covered everything related to visual weight, we can now understand more about hierarchy in graphic design.

 Closer Look on: What is Hierarchy in Design?

 The elements that are more important to your design will be prioritized.
-They will be highlighted more, and the design will be created in such a way that the viewer’s attention goes to those elements first.
+They will be highlighted more, and the design will be created to get the viewer’s attention to those elements first.

-Think about it like this; you have a very successful business, and you want a logo with your slogan.
-Your primary goal is that your slogan stands out in the new logo design.
-Now, the logo has to be designed in such a way that your slogan stands out, and it catches the eye of the viewer.
+Think about it like this; you have a very successful business and want a logo with your slogan.
+Your primary goal is that your motto stands out in the new logo design.
+The logo has to be designed so that your slogan stands out and catches the viewer’s eye.

 So, how are you going to make that happen?
-You need to have design elements that complement your slogan in your logo, and the visual weight of those elements cannot be more than your primary part, your slogan.
+You need to have design elements that compliment your slogan in your logo.
+The visual weight of those elements cannot be more than your primary part, your slogan.

-If any other elements rather than your slogan have more visual weight, then your slogan will not stand out as much.
+If any other elements rather than your slogan have more visual weight, your motto will not stand out as much.